 A cataract is a clouding of your eye’s natural lens, which lies behind the iris and pupil (the black part of your eye).
 Cataracts usually form slowly and painlessly and initially have little effect on your vision.
 Over time, though, cataracts can cause blurry vision, faded colors, halos around lights, poor night vision, or trouble seeing to read or drive.
 People with diabetes are nearly twice as likely to develop cataracts as people without diabetes and tend to develop them at an earlier age.

-The best way to prevent diabetic eye disease is by controlling your blood sugar levels and getting regular comprehensive dilated eye exams—even if you don’t have any symptoms or think anything is wrong with your eyesight.
+The best way to prevent diabetic eye disease is by controlling your blood sugar levels and getting regular eye exams—even if you don’t have any symptoms or think anything is wrong with your eyesight.